Physiologic Changes during the Postpartum Period

 Key Points

-- The postpartum period lasts about 6 weeks and includes rapid immediate changes plus gradual systemic recovery.
+• The postpartum period (often called the fourth trimester) lasts about 6 weeks and includes rapid immediate changes plus gradual systemic recovery.

 Pathophysiology

 Recovery then progresses over weeks as organs move toward prepregnant state.
-The uterus involutes approximately 1 cm per day in early postpartum and lochia transitions from rubra to serosa to alba as placental-site healing advances.
+The uterus involutes approximately 1 cm per day in early postpartum, is expected near the umbilicus in the first 24 to 48 hours, and approaches the suprapubic level by about Day 10.
+Lochia transitions from rubra to serosa to alba as placental-site healing advances.
+Cervical dilation generally contracts to under 1 cm by about Day 7, while cervical-os shape may remain a transverse slit after vaginal birth.

 Classification

-- Immediate physiologic changes (first 24 hours): Hemodynamic/fliud shifts, early involution, and acute bleeding surveillance.
+• Immediate physiologic changes (first 24 hours): Hemodynamic/fluid shifts, early involution, and acute bleeding surveillance.

 Nursing Assessment